Please follow university guidelines outlined in Bringing Back the Pack.

 overseeing and teaching our large pre-calculus and calculus programs, including in the Math Learning Lab (MaLL

 ) with the help of a large cadre of Term and Part Time Instructors and graduate Teaching Assistants.
-It also includes Adjoint and Visiting Research Professors, a National Laboratory Professor, and Emeriti Professors still active and contributing to the University's and Department's missions.
+It also includes Adjoint and Visiting Research Professors, National Laboratory Professors, and Emeriti Professors still active and contributing to the University's and Department's missions.

 The Department of Mathematics and Statistics at UNM boasts an outstanding faculty that includes Fellows of the American Mathematical Society (AMS), of the Institute of Mathematical Statistics (IMS), of the Society for Industrial and Applied Mathematics (SIAM), and of the American Statistical Association (ASA).
 Our faculty have received national research awards as well as UNM and national teaching awards.

-Our staff includes a Main Administrator, a Fiscal Tech, a Department Advisor, a Building Manager, and student employees, who are always willing to help visitors, students, and faculty.
+Our staff includes a Main Administrator, an Accountant I, a Department Advisor/Program Specialist, a MaLL Administrator, a Building Manager, and student employees, who are always willing to help visitors, students, and faculty.

 - Applied Mathematics research in numerical methods, scientific computing, partial differential equations, nonlinear waves, fluid dynamics, mathematical physics, and mathematical biology.